L5050/Flipside-Mod-Manager/README.md

 # Flipside-Mod-Manager

 Flipside-Mod-Manager is a command-line tool for managing mods for Super Paper Mario.
-It can install and uninstall mods,, patch the rom to be capable of loading rel mods, and back up files that are replaced by mods.
+It can install and uninstall mods, patch the rom to be capable of loading rel mods, and back up files that are replaced by mods.

 ## How to Use Flipside Mod Manager